Neural Signals Generate Clinical Notes in the Wild

+\textbf{EEG Preprocessing. } Matched EEG recordings are preprocessed using a standard pipeline.
+Signals are first band-pass filtered between 0.1–75 Hz and notch filtered at 60 Hz to remove power-line interference.
+The recordings are then resampled to 200 Hz to ensure compatibility with existing EEG-only foundation models.
+Each recordings are segmented into non-overlapping 10-second windows, which is the typical temporal context used by current EEG foundation architectures.
+Finally, EEG channels are standardized to a 22-channel montage following the International 10-20 system.
+While the dataset contains reports matched to multiple EEG sessions, we filter to samples with single-session matches for training, validation, and evaluation.

 This section introduces our \method, consisting of three key components: \emph{Epoch-Aggregated Tokenization}, \emph{Sequence-Aware Alignment}, and \emph{Prompt Fusion and Generation}.
-Unlike classification-oriented EEG models that learn discriminative representations for categorical labels, clinical ELMs must identify and aggregate clinically relevant information from EEG recordings to support report generation at multiple levels.
+An effective model must identify and aggregate clinically relevant information from long-term EEG recordings to support report generation at multiple levels.
 To this end, Section~\ref{sec:forward} discusses the unique challenges of clinical ELMs and provides an overview of the model architecture and forward process.
 Sections~\ref{sec:EAT}, \ref{sec:SAA}, and \ref{sec:prompt_fusion} then present the details of the three components.